 In December 2003, the Company decided to restructure its organization and implemented a headcount reduction in 2004 in its two French operational divisions.
-This reorganization mainly entailed a reduction of operating expenses in R&D, marketing and manufacturing.
+This reorganization mainly entailed a reduction of operating expenses in research and development, marketing and manufacturing during these two years.

-R&D expenses include all costs related to the development of new technologies and products and the enhancement of existing products, including the costs of organizing clinical trials and of obtaining patents and regulatory approvals.
-The Company does not capitalize any of its research and development expenses, except for the expenses relating to the production of machines to be used in clinical trials and that have alternative future uses as equipment or components for future research.
-These machines are amortized over a five-year period equivalent to the clinical trial period.
+Consolidated research and development expenses include all costs related to the development of new technologies and products and the enhancement of existing products, including the costs of organizing clinical trials and of obtaining patents and regulatory approvals.
+The Company does not capitalize any of its research and development expenses, except for the expenses relating to the production of machines to be used in clinical trials and that have alternative future uses as equipment or components for future research projects.

-R&D expenses amounted to \pounds 1.5 million, \pounds 3.1 million and \pounds 3.2 million in 2004, 2003 and 2002, respectively, representing approximately 7%, 17% and 16% of total revenues in 2004, 2003 and 2002, respectively.
-The decrease in R&D in 2004 was primarily due to the suspension of funding on projects to expand the use of HIFU beyond the treatment of prostate cancer.
-Beginning 2005, management expects the budget for R&D expenses to increase to approximately 10% of total revenues, with the start of clinical trials in the U.S., in line with its strategy to launch new clinical studies, thus strengthening its clinical credibility, to focus its efforts on getting regulatory approvals and reimbursement in key countries and to fund projects to expand the use of HIFU beyond the treatment of prostate cancer.
-Because the Company books a non-cash charge as an operating expense (specifically, an R&D clinical trial expense) for warrants that vest when HealthTronics' achieves a milestone in the FDA approval process for the Ablatherm, R&D expenses could be affected in the future by the vesting of the HealthTronics warrants.
+Consolidated research and development expenses, as described above, amounted to €1.8 million, €1.5 million and €3.1 million in 2005, 2004 and 2003, respectively, representing approximately 9%, 7% and 17% of total revenues in 2005, 2004 and 2003, respectively.
+The increase in research and development in 2005 compared to 2004 was primarily due to an increase in HIFU and ESWL development activities and the launch of new clinical studies to maintain the Company's leadership in HIFU for prostate cancer.
+Beginning 2006, management expects the budget for research and development expenses to increase to approximately 10% of total revenues, in line with its strategy to launch new clinical studies, thus strengthening its clinical credibility, to focus its efforts on getting regulatory approvals and reimbursement in key countries and to fund projects to expand the use of HIFU beyond the treatment of prostate cancer.
+Because the Company is likely to book a non-cash charge as an operating expense (specifically, a clinical trial expense) for warrants that would vest when HealthTronics achieves a milestone in the FDA approval process for the Ablatherm, R&D expenses could be affected in the future by the vesting of the HealthTronics warrants.

-Marketing expenses amounted to $\notin 0.7$ million in 2004, $\notin 1.3$ million in 2003 and $\notin 1.4$ million in 2002.
-The decline of 42% from 2003 to 2004 was primarily due to the restructuring undertaken in December 2003.
+Selling and marketing expenses amounted to \leq 3.8 million in 2005, \leq 3.4 million in 2004 and \leq 4.2 million in 2003.
+The increase of 10% from 2004 to 2005 was primarily due to the Company's focus on Ablatherm-HIFU marketing.
 Management expects marketing expenses to grow in line with its efforts to increase awareness and educate patients and physicians on the availability of the Ablatherm-HIFU technology for treating localized prostate cancer.

-In 2004, the Company recorded a non-recurring operating expense of \pounds 0.3 million reflecting mainly the costs associated with the reduction of headcount initiated in 2003.
-In 2003, the Company recorded a non-recurring operating expense of \pounds 2.1 million reflecting mainly the costs associated with the reduction of headcount at the Company's two French operating divisions.
-In 2002, the Company recorded a non-recurring operating expense of \pounds 1.2 million reflecting mainly the costs associated with restructuring the Company into two separate operating units.
+In 2005, the Company did not record any non-recurring operating expense.
+In 2004, the Company recorded a non-recurring operating expense of €0.3 million reflecting mainly the costs associated with the reduction of headcount initiated in 2003.
+In 2003, the Company recorded a non-recurring operating expense of €2.1 million reflecting mainly the costs associated with the reduction of headcount at the Company's two French operating divisions.
 See Note 18 of the Notes to the Consolidated Financial Statements.

 In accordance with Statement of Financial Accounting Standards No. 142 (SFAS No. 142), "Goodwill and Other Intangible Assets", the Company no longer amortizes its goodwill on a straight line basis over its estimated useful life but, instead, tests it for impairment on an annual basis and/or whenever indicators of impairment arise.
-The Company did not record any charge in 2002, 2003 or 2004 for the impairment of goodwill.
+The Company did not record any charge in 2005, 2004 or 2003 for the impairment of goodwill.
 See Note 7 of the Notes to the Consolidated Financial Statements.